The NPS@ Web server

 and SSEARCH

-on protein databases such as
+on sequence databases such as

-European Nucleotide Archive (ENA) or
+European Nucleotide Archive (ENA),

 UniProt Knowledge Base (UniProtrKB, Swiss-Prot),